bruab/bruab.github.io/deliberate-freelancer.md

 ---
 layout: post
-title: Links and freebiesa for Deliberate Freelancer listeners
+title: Links and freebies for Deliberate Freelancer listeners
 ---

 Thanks for listening!
 Here are a few things you might find useful.
 (And don't hesitate to [reach out](/contact) if you want to chat.)